cirily/.github/profile/README.md

 # Welcome to Cirily.
-#### Cirily is Based on Cutefish, Powered by Ubuntu, Developer for Community.
+#### Cirily ———— Based on Cutefish, Powered by Ubuntu, Developer for Community.
-#### It is a new generation of Linux operating system that is simple, easy to use and beautiful.
+#### Cirily is a new generation of Linux OS.
+It's simple, easy to use and beautiful.
 Hope you like it.
-`——Cirily Team`
+`—— Cirily Team`